theochem/horton/doc/user_other_numerical_integration.rst

     rho = obasis.compute_grid_density_dm(dm_full, grid.points)

+It is assumed that ``dm_full`` is symmetric.
 Several other quantities can also be evaluated on the grid.
 For more details, please refer to:

 * :py:meth:`~horton.gbasis.cext.GOBasis.compute_grid_density_dm`
 * :py:meth:`~horton.gbasis.cext.GOBasis.compute_grid_gradient_dm`